Sienna, Texas: Parks and recreation

 Zen T. C. Zheng of the Houston Chronicle said that Sienna has "a natural environment."
 The community has lakes, parks, trees, and a trail along 4 mi of the frontage of the Brazos River.
 Sienna has a 160 acre sports complex, an 18-hole championship golf course, recreational centers, an equestrian center, and water parks.
 The Sienna sports complex is the home to a variety of youth club sports programs, including, the Sienna Panthers Lacrosse Club which has 240 youth lacrosse players ranging from 1st grade to High School.
 It is also the home field for Team 91 Texas which provides elite Lacrosse for 175 players to compete nationally.
 The recreational centers include an amphitheater and a fitness room.

 In 2019, Sienna announced that they had completed renovations on the tennis center and the Club Sienna recreation complex.
 Added to the tennis center was outdoor covered seating and a new 1,764-square-foot building that features a tennis pro shop.
 The refurbished Club Sienna can now accommodate 85 people in its ballroom and offers a conference room for board meetings and a classroom for up to 25 students.
 Several restrooms were added and the lobby relocated.

+Sawmill Lake Club is another option for events and activities for residents.
+Sawmill Event Pavilion includes an event building as well as recreational space for outdoor fun and relaxation.
+The resort features a pool, a lakeside patio with a fire pit, and a playground and splash pad for family fun.
+If cardio, strength training, and exercise classes interest you, the state-of-the-art fitness center is for you.